Michelin Stars Statistics: Key Takeaways

-- As of 2025, there are 151 Michelin 3-star restaurants worldwide
+- As of 2025, there are 151 Michelin 3-star restaurants worldwide.

-- France and Japan continue to lead in 3-star establishments, with 30 and 20 respectively
+- France and Japan continue to lead in 3-star establishments, with 30 and 20 respectively.

 - The United States holds 14 Michelin 3-star restaurants, all located in New York, California, Chicago and Washington D.C.

-- The Michelin Guide now covers 40+ countries and regions globally
+- The Michelin Guide now covers 40+ countries and regions globally.

-This article explores the latest data on Michelin star restaurants worldwide, focusing on the most recent 2025 updates and providing key insights into where the stars are, how they’re awarded and what they mean for the global food scene.
+The Michelin star is one of the most prestigious awards in the culinary world.
+This article explores the latest Michelin stars statistics, focusing on 2025 data and offering key insights into where the stars are, how they’re awarded and what they mean for the global food scene.

 What Are Michelin Stars?

 Michelin stars are prestigious ratings awarded to restaurants that meet the Michelin Guide’s strict culinary standards.
 A star rating reflects not only the quality of a restaurant's food but also its overall consistency, originality and technique.
-Restaurants can receive one, two or three stars based on the level of excellence:

 - 1 Star: A very good restaurant in its category